Introduction

 Why Your Name Matters More Than You Think

 Your name is more than just an identifier—it’s your professional signature.
 Whether it’s on an email, a business card, or your resume, how you present your name shapes first impressions.
 But what if the name you’ve always gone by isn’t the one on your birth certificate?
-Maybe you’re a “Robert” who’s been “Rob” since childhood, or a “Katherine” who prefers “Kat.”
+Maybe you’re a “anonymous person” who’s been “anonymous person” since childhood, or a “anonymous person” who prefers “anonymous person.”
 Including a nickname on your resume isn’t just about personal preference—it’s about authenticity, branding, and even inclusivity.

 The Case for Nicknames on Resumes